FuzzySwippy/Scribble/ScribbleTODO.md

 ## Alpha 0.3.1
 - [X] Fix missing grabber in the hue slider
 - [X] Add Color Selector for picking specific colors in menus
+- [X] Deselect when using the move tool
+- [ ] Fix undoing moving single pixels keeps the selection of the moved pixels
+- [ ] Fix line tool having line offset when drawing from top right to bottom left
+- [ ] Export image scaled

 ## UNREPRODUCIBLE BUGS
 - [ ] Fix after moving a selection the selection is deselected